 Since runs of markers are more informative about geography than are individual markers, we first need to determine which alleles were inherited from each parent and are on the same chromosome together, through a process called "phasing."
 You could think of phasing as sorting which DNA you inherited from each parent.

 The Ancestry Composition analysis includes a statistical, population-based phasing component for all customers.
-However, when you connect with a biological parent, son or daughter, you'll get a very high-quality chromosome phasing result.
+However, when you connect with a biological parent you'll get a very high-quality chromosome phasing result.
 This translates into better Ancestry Composition results, in the sense that you might see more assignment to the fine-resolution ancestries: more Scandinavian, less Northern European.

-Your results get that boost in resolution if you connect with either a parent, son or daughter.
-It's slightly better to use a parent than to use a son or daughter, and it's slightly better to use two parents than one parent—however, you get the majority of the benefit with the first relative you add.
-In the event that you have multiple sons or daughters connected to your account, only one will be used for phasing.
+Your results get that boost in resolution if you connect with either parent.
+It's slightly better to use two parents than one parent—however, you get the majority of the benefit with the first relative you add.

 If you connect with one or both of your biological parents, you will get an extra result.
 You'll be able to see the Parental Inheritance view, which shows the contribution of your mother to your ancestry on one side and the contribution of your father to your ancestry on the other.
 We can't provide this view if you don't have a parent connected because while statistical or population-based phasing allows Ancestry Composition to sort out what you inherited from parent 1 and from parent 2, without at least one biological parent to compare against, the feature can’t determine if parent 1 is your mother or father.

-Can I use a sibling, aunt/uncle, or grandparent in place of a parent?
+Can I use a son/daughter, sibling, aunt/uncle, or grandparent in place of a parent?

-No, the Ancestry Composition algorithm can only close-relative phase when a biological parent, son or daughter is connected.
+No, the Ancestry Composition algorithm can only close-relative phase when a biological parent is connected.
 You may be able to learn a little bit more about your ancestry, even if you are not connected with either of your parents through 23andMe, by looking at the location of segments in your Chromosome Painting or comparing compositions with your relatives.
 Learn more.

 How long does it take to receive Parental Inheritance?